Seeking Expungement For Criminal Records | Strong Defense For A Better Future

 An expunction (expungement) is an important tool people can use to clear their criminal records.
 Many people mistakenly believe that the court clears their criminal records when their cases are dismissed or they are found not guilty; however, there is still ample evidence related to their arrest on their permanent criminal record.
 An expunction will destroy all evidence related to a case, including public arrest records, court records, fingerprints and computer records.

 People seek the expunction (expungement) of their criminal records for a variety of reasons, including:

 - They can state that they do not have a criminal record for a crime on a job application

 - It improves their ability to obtain/keep professional certificates and licenses

 - It will have positive effects on your credit rating and financial status

 Can You Seal Your Criminal Record?

-Located in Dallas-Fort Worth, Texas, Frank Jackson helps people with the legal expunction (expungement) process.
-This process is available to those who were found not guilty, or those who had their case dismissed.
+Based in Dallas-Fort Worth, Frank Jackson helps people with the legal expunction (expungement) process.
+This process is available to those who were found not guilty or those who had their cases dismissed.

-Use our simple online form for a free initial consultation about how to properly expunge a criminal record.
+Use the firm’s simple online form for a free initial consultation about how to properly expunge a criminal record.
 Attorney Jackson defends people throughout North Texas, including those in Plano, Allen, Denton, Frisco and McKinney.
-Call locally at 214-306-6891 or toll free at 866-542-2346.
+Call the Law Offices of Frank Jackson locally at 214-663-2811 or toll-free at 214-663-2811.
 Calls are answered 24/7.